Galser/ptfe-prodmount-vc-cloud/modules/sslcert_letsencrypt/README.md

-# GoDaddy DSN module
+# Let's Encrypt cert module

-A terraform module to create SSL Cert fro the given DNS record in GoDaddy managed domain
+A terraform module to create SSL Cert fro the given DNS record in some DNS managed domain (ClodFlare in our case)

 # Dependency

-- Require GoDaddy plugin
-- Require initialization of GoDaddy provider and corresponding ENV variable setting
+- Require some compatible with ACME DNS provider
 - Require ACME provider initialization

 See [installation](#installation) section below  for more details